 How to Prevent Lactic Acid Buildup

 By training and exercising at or near your lactate threshold, you can actually increase this threshold over time.
 Staggering the intensity of your workouts allows some oxygen to return to your muscles.
-This then helps to restore your lactic acid to baseline levels.
+These high intensity intervals then help to restore your lactic acid to baseline levels.

 When it comes to preventing lactic acid build up, it’s also crucial to take breaks.
 At rest, lactic acid concentration lessens and oxygen returns to your muscles.

 How to Reduce Lactic Acid Buildup